mnichols/consistency/README.md

 The volatile api objects could be teased out of the immutable bits so that we can never expire while limiting the expiry of mutable objects.

+For example, we expose operation that 'names' an asset.
+But a large part of interesting asset data is less-volatile since it arrives as part of a large data dump.
+Expiration caching can help us here is we tease out the 'name' attribute from the 'asset' resource and place it inside of a catalog that has a shorter Expiration date (perhaps `0`).
+The 'asset' resource can receive a much longer expiration date since the data there isn't as volatile.
+The end result is clients _not_ making round trips to resources that are infrequently updated.

 Since our users work within a coarse `organization` context, it is reasonable to revision our resources at the organization level.
 State changes impacting assets would